hsf-training/hsf-training-docker/_episodes/11-entry.md

 ---
-title: "Using CMD and ENTRYPOINT in Dockerfiles"
+title: "Bonus: Using CMD and ENTRYPOINT in Dockerfiles"
-teaching: 20
+teaching: 0
-exercises: 10
+exercises: 0
 questions:
 - "How are default commands set in Dockerfiles?"
 objectives: